nickgrealy/aws-sqs-backup/README.md

 2. **Create** a **new queue**

     At the very least you'll need to enter a new name for the queue.
 If you already have a repository something like **_repository-name_-queue** is a good idea.
-So for the *scm-sqs-plugin* repository we would use *scm-sqs-plugin-queue*.
+So for the *aws-sqs-plugin* repository we would use *aws-sqs-plugin-queue*.

     Review the remaining options and adjust them to your needs.
 If you do not know what these options do just leave them at their defaults.